 Many office buildings and corporate headquarters have embraced well-being and fitness as part of their investment in their employees.
-When you’re in the business of health, like regional hospital and “health care system” resource Denver Health, your employees have a higher understanding and appreciation of wellness, and expectations for a fitness facility can be high.
+When you’re in the business of health, like regional hospital and “health care system” resource Denver Health, your employees have a higher understanding and appreciation of corporate wellness, and expectations for a fitness facility can be high.
 The employee population works 24-7, demographics are diverse, and needs are expansive.
 However, budgets are not.

 In 2015 as Denver Health was making plans for the new Denver Health Administrative building, which would house close to 1000 employees, Tracy Shea took on the challenge of transforming the existing fitness center into a more useful, practical and productive space for the Denver Health team.
 “The new Denver Health administration building had space allocated for a yoga/group exercise studio and fitness center,” recalls Shea.
 “This new space was an upgrade from our old onsite facility, but I needed a new vendor who would not only help design and equip an upgraded fitness center but also help us with preventative maintenance so that the investment has a longer life.”